Achieving highly maintainable code.

 Unfortunately, about 90% of all the software labor nowadays concerns maintenance.
 That is the case because we have neglected how to write readable software in the past.
 One of the tools that can help you with that are coding standards.
 A coding standard is a document that consists of rules a programmer should follow.
 They range from “All names should start with a capital letter” to “Make sure that you never divide by zero”.
 Adopting such a coding standard will make your code become more understandable, faster, uniform and more reliable.
 Maintenance might even become fun!

-I don’t know whether you have ever seen a coding standard, but examples can be found here, here and here.
-It is dry stuff and moreover it is a lot… Usually more than 100 rules… Too much to remember.
+I don’t know whether you have ever seen a coding standard, but usually it is dry stuff and moreover, it is a lot… Usually more than 100 rules… Too much to remember.
 But luckily there are tools that can check your coding standards automatically.
 Yes!
 Problem solved.
 If you have run such a coding standard checker for the first time for your program, it might look like this: